Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     name: gitlab
     tasks_from: ensure-group-var
   vars:
-    gitlab_group_id: "<gitlab group id>" # set a gitlab group ID that was created in "ensure-group" task
+    gitlab_group_id: "<gitlab group id>" # set a Gitlab group ID that was created in "ensure-group" task
-    gitlab_var_key: "<a gitlab variable key>" # specify a gitlab variable key to be created
+    gitlab_var_key: "<a gitlab variable key>" # specify a Gitlab variable key to be created
-    gitlab_var_value: "<a gitlab variable value>" # specify a gitlab variable value to be created
+    gitlab_var_value: "<a gitlab variable value>" # specify a Gitlab variable value to be created
 ```

 #### "ensure-project"